dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_windows.md

 We woud install DBeaver on directly on Windows.
 You can [download the installer here](https://dbeaver.io/download/).

-You might need to provide the path to an SSH key when you
+It's important to not that when you create a DB connection, You might need to provide the path to your SSH key to get access to a remote DB server.
+As we did with VSCode, you have the option of either keeping a copy of your private key in the Windows home directory (`C:/Users/<windows username>/.ssh`), or any other directory, and pointing DBeaver to that copy, or using the path to the key stored inside your WSL machine.

 **PSQL**